Maister (1802 ship): Career

 Maister first appeared in Lloyd's Register (LR) in 1802.

 On 18 August 1802 Maister, Cowham, master, arrived at Petersburg from Hull.
 In November Lloyd's List reported that as she was coming from Petersburg she had gotten on shore at Carlsheim, on the coast of Sweden, but was expected to be gotten off.

 On 25 January 1809 the Maisters transport was coming from Spithead when she drove on to the Hospital Shoal.
 She lost two anchors and cables.
 She was later refloated and taken in to Portsmouth, Hampshire.

-On 25 November 1813 Maister was on her way from Hull to Martinique when HMS Bulwark ran into her off the Owers.
+On 25 November 1813, Maister was on her way from Hull to Martinique when HMS Bulwark ran into her off the Owers.
 The collision dismasted Maister, which went into Cowes the next day.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Maister's owners applied for a licence on 27 November 1814, and received the licence on 29 December.

 Maister, Wiseman, master, Parkinson, owner, sailed for Bombay on 7 February 1816 under a licence from the EIC.

 On 28 January 1819 Maister sailed to Fort William, India (Calcutta), again under a licence from the EIC.

+On 14 July 1821, Maister, Berriman, master, arrived at Quebec with 48 settlers after a voyage of 59 days from Hull.